mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_train_tool.md

 To use the `benchmark_train` tool, you need to prepare the environment as follows:

-- Compilation: The code of the `benchmark_train` tool is stored in the `mindspore-lite/tools/benchmark_train` directory of the MindSpore source code.
+- Compilation: The code of the `benchmark_train` tool is stored in the `mindspore-lite/tools/benchmark_train` directory of the MindSpore Lite source code.
 For details about the build operations, see the [Environment Requirements](https://www.mindspore.cn/lite/docs/en/r2.7.0/build/build.html#environment-requirements) and [Compilation Example](https://www.mindspore.cn/lite/docs/en/r2.7.0/build/build.html#compilation-example) in the build document.

 - Configure environment variables: For details, see [Output Description](https://www.mindspore.cn/lite/docs/en/r2.7.0/build/build.html#directory-structure-1) in the build document.
 Suppose the absolute path of MindSpore Lite training package you build is `/path/mindspore-lite-{version}-{os}-{arch}.tar.gz`, the commands to extract the package and configure the LD_LIBRARY_PATH variable are as follows: